fyrox-book/fyrox-book.github.io/src/tutorials/platformer/part2.md

 ## Animations

-Our bot can patrol, search and attack targets, but all of this is not properly visualized since we're not using any animations for such actions.
+Our bot can patrol, search and follow targets, but all of this is not properly visualized since we're not using any animations for such actions.
 Let's fix this.
 Add the following fields to the `Bot` structure:

 ```rust